It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Also part of a theological theory that unites the traditional Fire and Brimstone Hell with a Self-Inflicted Hell; if one can physically "burn" with hatred and lust and pride here in this life, what's to keep anyone from spiritually "burning" with all the same evils in the hereafter?

-- In Deuteronomy in The Bible, the punishment for raping a woman is being forced to marry her.
-Certain amount of Values Dissonance here since the victim is also stuck married to their rapist; though Fair for Its Day as the life of an unmarried unvirgin woman was quite unenviable at the time.
+- In Deuteronomy 22:24 in The Bible, the punishment for raping an unengaged woman is being forced to marry her.
+A certain amount of Values Dissonance here since the victim is also stuck married to their rapist, though Fair for Its Day as the life of an unmarried non-virginal woman was quite unenviable at the time.

 - A Funny Thing Happened on the Way to the Forum—"Suicide's illegal!
 The penalty is death!"